-- the work of the reviewer; - the financial management and governance self-assessment process; - the School resource management self-assessment tool; - the work of the executive managers within the Academy who have responsibility for the development and maintenance of the internal control framework. - the work of the external auditors;
+- the work of the internal auditor;

+- the financial management and governance self-assessment process;

+- the work of the executive managers within the Academy who have responsibility for the development and maintenance of the internal control framework.

+- the work of the external auditors;

+- correspondence from ESFA.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the audit and risk committee and a plan to ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the finance audit and risk committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by the Board of Trustees on 19 December 2022 and signed on their behalf by:
+Approved by order of the members of the Board of Trustees on 21 December 2023 and signed on their behalf by:

-L Lancaster Chair of Trustees A Moise-Dixon Accounting Officer
+Mrs L Lancaster Chair of Trustees A Mosie-Dixon Accounting Officer

-STATEMENT ON REGULARITY, PROPRIETY AND COMPLIANCE
+STATEMENT OF REGULARITY, PROPRIETY AND COMPLIANCE

-As Accounting Officer of St Bernard's High School I have considered my responsibility to notify the Academy Board of Trustees and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of all funding received by the Academy, under the funding agreement in place between the Academy and the Secretary of State for Education.
-As part of my consideration I have had due regard to the requirements of the Academy Trust Handbook 2021.
+As accounting officer of St Bernards High School, I have considered my responsibility to notify the academy trust board of trustees and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of all funding, including for estates safety and management, under the funding agreement between the academy trust and the Secretary of State for Education.
+As part of my consideration I have had due regard to the requirements of the Academy Trust Handbook 2022, including responsibilities for estates safety and management.

-I confirm that I and the Academy Board of Trustees are able to identify any material irregular or improper use of all funds by the Academy, or material non-compliance with the terms and conditions of funding under the Academy's funding agreement and the Academy Trust Handbook 2021.
+I confirm that I and the Academy Board of Trustees are able to identify any material irregular or improper use of all funds by the Academy, or material non-compliance with the terms and conditions of funding under the Academy's funding agreement and the Academy Trust Handbook 2022.